Henry Akona

 Directed by Henry Akona

-Václav Havel needs a pig to cook for a party with his dissident friends.
+Described as an “operetta cum banquet,” by the New York Times, Václav Havel needs a pig to cook for a party with his dissident friends.
 An American journalist arrives for an interview.
 The villagers have a pig to sell, but where is it?
 And why is everyone singing The Bartered Bride?
 Food, drink, song, video and politics collide in this theatrical celebration.
+Get tickets

 Text by Václav Havel